For space availability, contact Jeff Japinga

 Rev. Dr. Virstan Choy, Director of Advanced Pastoral Studies and Associate Professor of Ministry, San Francisco Theological Seminary

-Rev. Dr. Jeffrey Japinga, Associate Dean, Doctor of Ministry Program, and assistant professor of leadership and ministry at McCormick Theological Seminary, Chicago, IL.
+Rev. Dr. Jeffrey Japinga, Associate Dean, Doctor of Ministry Program, and assistant professor of leadership and ministry, McCormick Theological Seminary, Chicago, IL.

-Rev. Carol McDonald, Executive, the Synod of Lincoln Trails, Presbyterian Church (USA)
+Rev. Carol McDonald, Retired Executive, Synod of Lincoln Trails, Presbyterian Church (USA)

 Rev. Sarah Moore-Nokes, General Presbyter, Presbytery of Winnebago, Presbyterian Church (USA)